jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Troubleshooting_Guide/troubleshooting_guide.md

 [see flow chart][2]
 **Description of the problem:**
-Frinx controller does not have large enough Java heap available.
+FRINX controller does not have large enough Java heap available.

 **Test Name:**
 There are no automated tests but this error can be simulated by trying to start the controller with 124m available.